FLUX-SE/all_docs/en_US/spat_revolution_doc/Installation_and_Activation.md

 **Simply drag your license to your Local Computer or on an iLok USB key.
 You are now set!**

-> If you require further information about iLok and managing licenses please refer to iLok.com website
+> If you require further information about iLok and managing licenses please refer to iLok.com website.

 ## FLUX:: Center
 ![](include/SpatRevolution_FluxCenter_-017.png ':class=img-title')